-19.2 Compensation:
+18.2 Compensation:

-- (a) Compensation amounts set forth in this Agreement are minimum amounts, and nothing herein shall prohibit the Employer from paying employees amounts above such minimums in its discretion. - (b) In the event that the Employer creates a new title doing substantially the same work as the job classifications set forth in Article I Recognition, the Employer may temporarily set the minimum salary for such title.
+- (a) Compensation amounts set forth in this Agreement are minimum amounts for qualified candidates for the respective positions, and nothing herein shall prohibit the Employer from paying employees amounts above such minimums in its discretion. - (b) In the event that the Employer creates a new title doing substantially the same work as the job classifications set forth in Article I Recognition, the Employer may temporarily set the minimum salary for such title.
 The Employer shall notify the Union via email of the new job title and description with its corresponding minimum salary.
 If the Union disagrees and wishes to negotiate over the temporary minimum salary set by the Employer it shall send an email request to bargain within seven (7) days of receiving the Employer's notice.
 If no request is made the temporary minimum salary shall become permanent.
 If a request is made the parties shall meet within a period of thirty (30) days to attempt to reach an Agreement.
 If no Agreement is reached, the Union may submit the dispute to arbitration.
-Both parties shall submit to the arbitrator their final minimum salary proposal and the arbitrator shall select the appropriate one. - (c) Data from wage surveys in relevant fields should be considered when setting the salary for any new job, substantially changed job, or any classification brought within the jurisdiction of this Agreement at least once during the term of this Agreement. - (d) No employee shall have their salary reduced as the result of implementing the wage minimums, or data from wage surveys. - (e) Minimum salaries and the benefits in this document shall not be construed as limiting the Union's ability to bargain for higher salary and benefits on behalf of an individual employee or employees at the time such individuals responsibilities have changed or expanded and or during the annual evaluation period. - 19.3 Ratification Bonus: Within ninety (90) days following the ratification of this Agreement employees shall receive a ratification bonus of \$2,500.
+Both parties shall submit to the arbitrator their final minimum salary proposal and the arbitrator shall select the appropriate one. - (c) Data from wage surveys in relevant fields should be considered when setting the salary for any new job, substantially changed job, or any classification brought within the jurisdiction of this Agreement at least once during the term of this Agreement. - (d) No employee shall have their salary reduced as the result of implementing the wage minimums, or data from wage surveys. - (e) Minimum salaries and the benefits in this document shall not be construed as limiting the Union's ability to bargain for higher salary and benefits on behalf of an individual employee or employees at the time such individuals responsibilities have changed or expanded and or during the annual evaluation period.

-19.4 Annual Raises:
+18.4 Annual Raises:

-- (a) Employees who have had at least six (6) months of service shall receive a performance review between the months of January and February of each calendar year and their pay increase will be effective on the first day of March following the performance review.
+- (a) Employees who have had at least six (6) months of service shall receive a performance review between the months of January and February of each calendar year and any pay increase will be effective on the first day of December or January following the performance review.
 If performance reviews are delayed beyond February of a calendar year, the employer will compensate the employee retroactively to March 1.
-Reviews shall not be delayed beyond March of a calendar year. - (b) The Company shall internally disclose the current salaries for all employees.
-The Union may negotiate with the Employer for salary increases to ensure that pay for all employees sharing a title or sharing similar scope of work is equitable in regard to any status covered in Section 23.1 on Diversity, Equity, and Inclusion.
+Reviews shall not be delayed beyond March of a calendar year. - (d) The Employer may provide year-end bonuses to bargaining unit employees, based on the Employer's economic health.